-Where offices treat each benefit independently within their administration systems (i.e. they have separate Accelerated Critical Illness, Stand Alone Critical Illness and Life Cover Only benefits and a claim on one of the benefits does not reduce or otherwise affect the amounts paid on any of the other benefits), then each Stand Alone Critical Illness, Accelerated Critical Illness and/or Life Cover Only benefit should be treated as a separate benefit for the purpose of submitting data to the CMI.
+Where offices treat each benefit independently within their administration systems (i.e. they have separate 'Accelerated Critical Illness', 'Stand Alone Critical Illness' and 'Life Cover' benefits, and a claim on one of the benefits does not reduce or otherwise affect the amounts paid on any of the other benefits), then each 'Stand Alone Critical Illness' (Benefit type: SC), 'Accelerated Critical Illness' (Benefit type: AC) and/or 'Life Cover' benefit (Benefit type: DB) should be treated as a separate benefit for the purpose of submitting data to the CMI.

 However, where offices' administration systems do not treat the underlying benefits independently, the data submission process is more complex.
 Here, a policy may have life cover and/or critical illness benefits and, where both benefits are present they may be equal or one benefit may be greater than the other.
-In such cases, the office will need to consider the benefit amounts on both the Critical Illness and Life Cover benefits and submit data according to the rules below:
+In such cases, the office will need to consider the benefit amounts on both the 'Critical Illness' and 'Life Cover' benefits and submit data according to the rules below:

-- a) Where there is no Critical Illness benefit (or it is set to nil), the benefit should be treated as a Life Cover Only benefit and submitted for inclusion in the mortality investigation. - b) Where there is no Life Cover benefit (or it is set to nil), then the policy should be treated as a Stand Alone Critical Illness policy with a sum assured equal to the Critical Illness benefit amount. - c) Where the Critical Illness cover and Life cover operate independently, i.e. no claim is payable under the Critical Illness benefit under a death claim and where the Life Cover benefit is not reduced by an earlier critical illness claim, the policy should be treated as two benefits: - a Stand Alone Critical Illness benefit with a sum assured equal to the Critical Illness benefit amount, and - a Life Cover benefit with a sum assured equal to the Life cover benefit amount. - d) Where the Critical Illness and the Life Cover benefit amounts are the same and only one claim is payable on the earlier of the two events to occur, the policy should be treated as an Accelerated Critical Illness policy.
-The sum assured is equal to the Critical Illness benefit amount. - e) Where the Life Cover benefit is greater than the Critical Illness benefit and the Life Cover benefit is reduced by the amount of an earlier critical illness claim, for data submission purposes this should be viewed as a combination of an
+- a) Normally, where there is no 'Critical Illness' benefit (or it is set to nil), the benefit should be treated as a 'Life Cover' benefit, with sum assured equal to the 'Life Cover' benefit amount and the 'Benefit type' recorded as DB.
+However, if the event of a critical illness claim reduces or terminates the 'Life Cover', the 'Life Cover' benefit should not be submitted to the investigations. - b) Where there is no 'Life Cover' benefit (or it is set to nil), then the policy should be treated as a 'Stand Alone Critical Illness' policy, with a sum assured equal to the 'Critical Illness' benefit amount, and the 'Benefit type' recorded as SC. - c) Where the 'Critical Illness' and 'Life Cover' benefits operate independently, i.e. no claim is payable under the 'Critical Illness' benefit in the event of a death claim and where the 'Life Cover' benefit is not reduced by an earlier critical illness claim, the policy should be treated as two benefits: - A 'Stand Alone Critical Illness' benefit, with a sum assured equal to the 'Critical Illness' benefit amount and a 'Benefit Type' of SC, and - a 'Life Cover' benefit, with a sum assured equal to the 'Life Cover' benefit amount and a 'Benefit type' of DB. - d) Where the 'Critical Illness' and the 'Life Cover' benefit amounts are the same, and only one claim is payable on the earlier of the two events to occur, the policy should be treated as an 'Accelerated Critical Illness' benefit.
+The sum assured is equal to the 'Critical Illness' benefit amount, and the 'Benefit type' should be recorded as AC.